John Hancock Tower: Observation deck

 An observation deck at the top of the tower was a tourist attraction for several decades.
 However, it was closed after the September 11, 2001, terrorist attacks.
 After the closure of the John Hancock Tower's observation deck, the building with the highest observation deck open to the public in Boston became the Prudential Tower.
 The building's owners cited security as the reason for the closure in the years following.
 They rented the deck for private functions and expressed intent to replace it with more office space.
 Boston city officials contended that security concerns were moot, since most similar attractions had long since reopened.
-In addition, they note that a public observation deck was a requirement for the original building permits to gain public benefit from the high tower.
+In addition, they claimed that a public observation deck was a requirement for the original building permits to gain public benefit from the high tower.
 However, officials have not been able to locate the documentation of this requirement.

-In 2023, the Prudential Tower’s top floors reopened as View Boston, a multi-level observatory and dining attraction.